 One of the more popular theories is that by avoiding foods that encourage yeast to grow in your gut, you can reduce the presence ofyeast on the scalp too.

 So how might that affect dandruff?
 Well, dandruff is caused by a yeast called Malassezia globosa so the theory is that withless yeast being produced, you can tackle the root cause of dandruff.

 However, there is no evidence that this is an effective treatment for dandruff.

 Malasseziais present on everyone’s scalp regardless of their diet, and reducing your intake of certain “yeast-encouraging" foods hasn’t beenfound to reduce Malassezia on the scalp at all.

 Dandruff flare-ups are most heavily associated with hormonal changes, such as in adolescence or times of stress, or when externalfactors contribute to an unhealthy scalp.

 How to really treat dandruff

 Head & Shoulders is clinically proven to provide long-lasting protection against dandruff.
 We have a wide range of productsdesigned to give your scalp and hair what they need, including the most effective dandruff treatment you can get over the counter –Clinical Strength Shampoo with selenium sulfide.

-versions, so you’re sure to find the right one for you.
+Our range of pyrithione zinc (ZPT) shampoos is clinically proven as an effective dandruff treatment and comes in many differentversions, so you’re sure to find the right one for you.
 Try Nourishing Scalp Care shampoo – it cares for hair with naturally derivedingredients and has a rich lather that leaves behind the fresh scent of lavender.